LukeZGD/Legacy-iOS-Kit/README.md

 ## Other features
 - Option to **jailbreak** iOS 6.1.3 and 8.4.1 downgrades
     - For iOS 10.3.3 downgrades, use [TotallyNotSpyware](https://totally-not.spyware.lol)
-- Restore to other iOS versions with SHSH blobs (32-bit/A7/A8 devices, iOS 5 to 12)
+- Restore to other iOS versions **with SHSH blobs**
+    - Supports 32-bit/A7/A8 devices, iOS 5 to 12
+    - Also supports iPad 2 iOS 4.3.x
 - The latest baseband will be used for 32-bit devices if applicable
 - Place device to pwned iBSS/kDFU mode for 32-bit devices
 - Clear NVRAM for iPhone 4 GSM (Disable/Enable Exploit)